 - A referral to other healthcare providers, as needed

-At this center, your team uses latest medical technology for effective diagnostics offering personalized attention, listening to your before deciding on a treatment plan.
+At this state-of-the-art diagnostics and prevention center in Queens, your optometry team uses latest medical technology in eye care for effective diagnostics.
+Your optometrist offers personalized attention, listening to your eye complaints and vision issues before deciding on a treatment plan or vision test to complete.

-It involves a thorough eye test to determine the level of your vision loss and to check for diseases or damage within your eye.
-Regular visits help you maintain proper eye care and sharp vision.
+An optometry visit involves a thorough eye test to determine the level of your vision loss and to check for diseases or damage within your eye.
+Regular eye doctor visits help you maintain proper eye care and sharp vision.
 Untreated eye problems worsen over time, causing a decrease in your sight.
 Your vision changes year-to-year, especially as you get older, which is another reason to get your vision tested every year.
-You can expect:
+At your optometrist’s office, you can expect:

 - A review of your medical history and your medications